-- A truthspell is used in Simon R. Green's Hawk & Fisher, which forces people to speak only truthful statements.
+- Forest Kingdom: In the Hawk & Fisher spinoff series' book 1, the suspects are questioned under a truth spell, which forces people to speak only truthful statements.
 This attempt to find out who committed two murders fails, due to the murders having been committed by two different people, each of whom could truthfully deny having killed both victims.

-- In William Brittain's story "The Artificial Liar," one of the guards at a government research center was gaslighting a file clerk who lived in the same rooming-house as him so that, during the inevitable investigation after said guard had smuggled out some highly sensitive material, his chosen patsy would have extreme reactions to the polygraph questions.
+- In William Brittain's story "The Artificial Liar", one of the guards at a government research center was gaslighting a file clerk who lived in the same boardinghouse as him so that, during the inevitable investigation after said guard had smuggled out some highly sensitive material, his chosen patsy would have extreme reactions to the polygraph questions.

 - The Katharine Kerr novel Snare has shamans who can smell whether or not a person is telling the truth.
 It works by detecting a person's emotional state through subtle changes in a person's scent (One of the talents held by the shamans is exceptionally sharp senses), and lying makes most people nervous.
 It's mentioned that this might not work against a habitual liar who would remain perfectly calm when deceiving others.